-Organic dairy cows are just as healthy as their non-organic counterparts when it comes to their risk for parasite infections, according to a pilot study from Italy published in Animals.
+Organic dairy cows are as healthy as their nonorganic counterparts when it comes to their risk for parasite infections, according to a pilot study from Italy published in Animals.

 Contrary to nonorganic dairy production, regulations for organic dairy in Europe (and North America) require that cows receive access to pasture and restrict antimicrobial use, increasing their risk for parasites.
-Based on the study's findings, organic dairy practices which ensure access to pasture did not impact cow health in a negative way, confirming the value on animal welfare from the legislation.
+The pilot study found that organic dairy practices which ensure access to pasture didn't impact cow health in a negative way and confirms the value on animal welfare from the legislation.

 Concerns that in response to Europe’s Green Deal, an increase in organic farming by 2030 of 25% could pose problems for animal health, especially for infections from parasites in dairies, researchers designed a case study to compare animal welfare and the presence of gastrointestinal parasites between organic and nonorganic dairy farms.

 The study examined animal welfare, dairy quality, and parasites from three hundred cows located in central Italy from certified organic and nonorganic dairy farms in the early spring of 2020.
 Organic cows grazed pastures in the central Apennines supplemented with 60% roughage, while both types of dairy cows accessed free-range stalls and resting areas.
 Nonorganic cows received one antimicrobial treatment and a diet of 100% total mixed rations (hay, cereals, minerals, and other nutrients).